Doctors Warn Against Supermodel’s Coconut Oil HabitUpdated: February 20, 2017Celebrity Health, healthy fats

 What’s The Truth About Coconut Oil?

 All this doctor-speak just goes to show that many physicians, even those with impressive titles from well respected centers of learning, have no idea what they are talking about when it comes to nutrition!
-In fact, they are embarrassing themselves with their elementary school understanding of the subject of fats.
+In fact, they are embarrassing themselves with their elementary school understanding of the subject of healthy fats.

 The saturated fats in coconut oil are medium chain triglycerides which means they are converted by the body into immediate energy, not as added weight!
 Cows fed coconut oil to fatten them up instead get lean, active, and very energetic!